Christian Brothers College, Cork: History

 During World War I, over 300 of the school's past pupils served in the Allied forces, which was relatively unique for an Irish Catholic school.
 Anthony P. Quinn, writing in Wigs & Guns: Irish Barristers During the Great War, explains that "discipline" and other characteristics beneficial for military service were instilled in 'Christians', in the same manner as public boys' schools in England.
 The school at this time was noted as "catering for the sons of comfortable families, and, as such could hardly be expected to be a hot-bed of revolutionary ideas".
 Unlike other Christian Brothers' schools, there existed a "vital thrust" to "support Britain in her hour of peril", and visits by past pupils wearing khaki aided a recruitment drive.
 Writing in the Irish Examiner, Anthony P. Quinn also stated that schools like CBC were key to providing a "Catholic officer class" in the British Army during WWI.
 The school is described, in a similar manner, in Steven O'Connor's Irish Officers in the British Forces: 1922-1945 and Turtle Bunbury's The Glorious Madness: Tales of the Irish and the Great War.
 Several lawyers who had attended the school became officers in the British Army throughout this period.
 Among those who died in World War I included past pupil and Irish rugby international, Vincent McNamara.
 However, Sean French, a chemist and noted IRA volunteer in the War of Independence and Irish Civil War, TD, and Lord Mayor of Cork, also attended the school.

-After its foundation in 1931, the school's Past Pupils’ Union received a letter of “thanks and appreciation” from Pope Pius XI for their initiative.
+After its foundation in 1931, the school's Past Pupils' Union received a letter of "thanks and appreciation" from Pope Pius XI for their initiative.
 It was edited and sent by then Secretary of State at the Vatican, Cardinal.
 E. Pacelli (later Pope Pius XII).
 The letter was reprinted on the front page of the Evening Echo.
 The school possessed cordial links with the Dominican Fathers in the mid-20th century.

 In 1989, a centenary book titled Christians: The First Hundred Years, was published.

 The school was reported as being expected to suffer from the cut in state aid to private schools in 2008.
-In 2009, the school was scrutinised by the Irish Independent for its receipt of state subsidies, along with Blackrock, Belvedere, Clongowes, Wesley, Mount Anville, King's Hospital, Terenure, Kilkenny, and St. Andrew's.
+In 2009, the school was scrutinised by the Irish Independent for its receipt of state subsidies, along with Blackrock College, Belvedere, Clongowes, Wesley, Mount Anville, King's Hospital, Terenure College, Kilkenny College, and St. Andrew's College.

 In April 2013, the Evening Echo referred to it as one of Cork's "most historic and exclusive institutions".
 In November 2013, President of Ireland, Michael D. Higgins, commemorated the school's 125th anniversary.

 The school featured in the top 10 of the Irish Times list of feeder schools for progression to university education in 2017.
 As of 2019, it reportedly had a 100 percent rate of student progression to university.
-As of 2024, the school's chairperson was Dr. Larrie Martin.